Lab Guide: Adding a Module to a Collection

 Task 4: Run the playbook

-Now that your playbook is lint-free, let’s run it using both ansible-playbook and ansible-navigator.
+Now that your playbook is lint-free, let’s run it.
 Go back to the VS Code file Explorer view.

 Playbook output with cowsay message

-2. Run with ansible-navigator.
-Right-click the playbook again, but this time select Run with Ansible Navigator.
+6. Run with ansible-navigator.
+With mycowsay.yml still open in the editor, right-click the file in the explorer again, but this time select Run with Ansible Navigator.
 This will launch the Terminal User Interface (TUI).

 Ansible Navigator TUI